We recommend you familiarize yourself with all the resources available for you on and around McGill campus.

 Student Groups

-SafeHome is an accompaniment service offered by WALKSAFE and DriveSafe of the Students’ Society of McGill University (SSMU) from December 4th to December 21tst (10 pm to 1 am).
+SafeHome is an accompaniment service offered by WALKSAFE and DriveSafe of the Students’ Society of McGill University (SSMU), typically during exam season.
 The service will be available from the McLennan Library to provide a greater sense of security to students while traversing from campus to home.
 SafeHome is targeted at those who feel vulnerable and/or otherwise unsafe travelling alone during the exam prep and exam period.
+Keep up to date through the WALKSAFE and DriveSafe Instagrams!

 SSMU WALKSAFE